 My very first time at Syntrimmi, I discovered its mini-atrium that could very well be the foyer to my personal heaven.
 I returned for their literally unbeatable wine & coffee prices.
 Then I went back for their super-welcoming environment for quiet work in the afternoons.
 Then I went back for their music choices which fit my taste like a glove (Ibrahim Maalouf, Yes, Django Rheinhardt)…

-Syntrimmi has become my favourite spot in the city!—Dimitris Hall
+Syntrimmi has become my favorite spot in the city!—Dimitris Hall

 Large botanical garden few Athenians know about

 The Diomidous Botanical Garden is the largest botanical garden of the eastern Mediterranean.
 It was founded in 1952, and in 1975, after completion of landscaping, it was opened to the general public.
 In its area of 470 acres, you can find trees and bushes can be found from all over the world, as well as plants mentioned in Greek mythology and history, like the myrtle of Aphrodite and Socrates’ hemlock.

 If properly prepared, you can have a picnic under the shade of the trees, in one of the outdoor monastery-type tables, where you can meet other groups or families (or even me?) rolling around on the grass. —Andreas Papadopoulos

 Festival cinema with bar attached